Herm71/jc-eleventy/src/posts/journey-to-linux.md

 I owned a string of "PCs" after that.
 One thing I definitely appreciated about them is that their hardware is much more hackable than Macs.
 After I switched to PCs, many of my machines were custom builds (often made from spare parts I brought home from the office as the Windows machines there were upgraded).
 It wasn't so easy to scavenge Mac parts to cobble together a "new" machine, but using PC architecture, I could build home theater machines, servers for files and media, and my own personal "Frankenstein" machine that was stuffed with as many hard drives as its ports would support.
 PC parts are fast and cheap.
 The OS they typically ran on is bloated and clunky compared to a Mac but I began to see the utility of that trade-off.

-{%image "./src/assets/images/windows-homeserver.png", "Windowsd Home Server login screen", "Windows Home Server","image-align-right", "(min-width: 30em) 50vw, 100vw"%}
+{%image "./src/assets/images/windows-homeserver.png", "Windows Home Server login screen", "Windows Home Server","image-align-right", "(min-width: 30em) 50vw, 100vw"%}

 I particularly enjoyed building [home servers](https://en.wikipedia.org/wiki/Home_server) out of spare PC parts.
 I still do.
 My first builds used [Windows Home Server](https://en.wikipedia.org/wiki/Windows_Home_Server).
 I think I built one for every member of my family.
 WHS was a solid home server OS until MS introduced [Windows Home Server 2011](https://en.wikipedia.org/wiki/Windows_Home_Server_2011) and [removed support for its Drive Extender functionality](https://arstechnica.com/information-technology/2010/11/has-microsoft-just-ruined-windows-home-server/), the primary reason most users used WHS.
 Many home server enthusiasts abandoned WHS after this, including me.